rbelnienk/intervals_icu_proxy/README.md

 3. The proxy forwards allowed headers (`Accept`, `Accept-Encoding`, `Accept-Language`, `Content-Type`, `If-None-Match`, `User-Agent`) and streams the upstream response back to the caller.
 4. Visit `/api/icu/env-check` to quickly confirm that the proxy-related environment variables are present.

+## Web Activity Viewer (`/`)

+- Navigate to the root of the deployment to open the Activity Viewer UI.
+- Enter the proxy username and password configured via `PROXY_BASIC_USER` / `PROXY_BASIC_PASSWORD` along with the Intervals.icu
+  athlete ID you want to inspect.
+- Submit the form to retrieve and render the ten most recent activities.
+The browser only talks to `/api/icu` on the same deployment, so your Intervals.icu API key stays on the server.

 ## Environment Inspector (`/api/env`)